farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/index.md

 ### Search tree remedial action optimisation

-[Branch & Bound algorithm](https://en.wikipedia.org/wiki/Branch_and_bound) is an efficient implementation of RAO interface for dealing with combinatorial and non linear problem of remedial actions optimisation mixing topological actions, and combined preventive/curative optimisation.
-The search tree RAO developed in FARAO is based on this algorithm.
+The search-tree is an efficient implementation of RAO interface for dealing with combinatorial and non linear problem of remedial actions optimisation mixing topological actions, and combined preventive/curative optimisation.
+The search tree RAO developed in FARAO, named CASTOR, is based on this algorithm.

 This module is being developed in FARAO toolbox.
 Please refer to [FARAO roadmap](/roadmap) for information about current implementation plan.
 For more information on this implementation, please refer to the [dedicated documentation](/docs/engine/ra-optimisation/search-tree-rao).